shubhangiitd/Capstone-Project/README.md

 # Capstone-Project
-Solutions to capstone projects for python course @ Udemy
+Solution to capstone projects for python course @ Udemy